yktoo/yktoo.com/content/blog/0283/index.en.md

 Bass tracks by *Sun Caged* are darn sophisticated at times, there's also a number of solo spots.
 Considering the short lead time, Arnold-Dimitry did a fantastic job; however for me, knowing it all down to a single note, it was sometimes pretty far from the original.
 {{< imgfig "https://1.bp.blogspot.com/-KLU20IZcrSg/V1RAFmu78TI/AAAAAAAAmVw/QxOGQUIhMrwHhjV4qSEiowzGGD2JuAVoQCKgB/s1600/dsc02392.picasaweb.jpg" "Marcel Coenen and Arnold-Dimitry Rerimassie." >}}

-In another [interview](http://ytsejam.com/2011/06/interview-with-paul-adrian-villarreal-marcel-coenen-sun-caged/) recorded shortly after the release of [The Lotus Effect][wiki:en:The_Lotus_Effect], Paul explains that the whole album was composed in the rehearsal room and by all members.
-Also *Engelbert the Inchworm* and *Departing Words* from the previous album [Artemisia][wiki:en:Artemisia_(album)] were conceived in that way.
+In another [interview](http://ytsejam.com/2011/06/interview-with-paul-adrian-villarreal-marcel-coenen-sun-caged/) recorded shortly after the release of {{< wiki "The_Lotus_Effect" "en" "The Lotus Effect" >}}, Paul explains that the whole album was composed in the rehearsal room and by all members.
+Also *Engelbert the Inchworm* and *Departing Words* from the previous album {{< wiki "Artemisia_(album)" "en" "Artemisia" >}} were conceived in that way.
 Having read that, I was surprised as exactly those I deemed their best works.
 {{< imgfig "https://1.bp.blogspot.com/-W75YkI0JHYY/V1RAFi8V0LI/AAAAAAAAmVw/hBOGd9NQLyw0e5WCx9vA14entnUKrBmywCKgB/s1600/dsc02360.picasaweb.jpg" "Paul Adrian Villarreal." >}}

 Back to the gig, the band has played tracks from all three albums, starting with *Sun Caged* from the same-named one: